ABOUT THE INSTRUMENTS

 “…just a quick note to let you know that the wonderful instrument you built some 12 years back is still going strong after being carted around the world … A great testament to your workmanship.” — Stuart Cox

-The designs on this site have evolved over many years, having started making electric mandolins in 1991, out of necessity, as in those days before the internet and ebay, such instruments were rare and hard to track down.
-They can be split into two definite groups, custom and seriously custom, usually starting life as a cartoon and after much problem solving in the shed end up as a finished instrument.
-On this site you will find a record of the range of instruments produced to date.
+I began making electric mandolins in 1991, out of necessity, in order to compete with an extremely loud five string banjo player I was in cahoots with.
+In those days (before the internet and ebay), finding instruments such as electric mandolins proved somewhat difficult.
+So I decided to build my own and started down the road of producing the instruments on display here.
+They can be split into two definite groups, custom and seriously custom.
+Usually starting life as a cartoon or rough sketch on the back of an envelope, after much head scratching, hacking and hewing in the shed these plans usually ended up as a finished instrument.
 As well as design considerations, three other criteria were equally important, these being playability, tune-ability and tone.
 Features such as low, fast actions, custom-built Kent Armstrong pickups and top quality hardware help to achieve this end, producing an extremely playable and versatile instrument, hand made and hand finished.